Six reasons to set up an Australian Partnership Agreement?

 For a business between strangers, commonly your accountant recommends one of three structures a:

 This is where the business is more than one family.
-Obviously, if it is just mum and dad running the business then you only need a corporate trustee of a family trust.
+If it is just mum and dad running the business then you only need a corporate trustee of a family trust.

 Income.
 It is often easier to distribute tax-free (pre-tax dollars) through a partnership of discretionary trusts and unit trusts.
 This is when compared to a company.